Cleveland Clinic logo

 Hyoid Bone

-Your hyoid bone is a crescent-shaped bone at the front of your neck.
-It sits below your lower jaw (mandible) and above your thyroid cartilage (the protective tissue that covers your vocal cords).
-If you place your fingers where your chin and neck meet and then swallow, you can feel your hyoid bone.
+Your hyoid bone is a tiny bone at the front of your neck.
+It’s shaped like a crescent or the letter U. This bone sits below your lower jaw and above your thoracic cartilage, protective tissue that covers your vocal cords.
+You can feel your hyoid bone if you swallow while holding your fingers where your chin and neck meet.

 Advertisement